SURIYALAKSHMI29/notes-python-ml/ml_concepts/gradient_descent.md

     - RMSprop → keeps a moving average of the squared gradients to normalize the gradient updates
 7. **Adam** → Combines momentum and RMSprop

+## Batch Gradient Descent

+- Processing the entire dataset at once
+- Suitable for small-medium sized dataset, doesn’t oscillate much
+- Disadvantage: if Large dataset → slow

+## Stochastic Gradient Descent

+- Updating at every step
+- Faster; But oscillates more
+- Used when the dataset is larger

 # Gradient Descent Algorithm

 - Finding the most efficient and principled way of navigating the error surface